-Boost for ECEC workforce with Cert III and Diploma courses commencing in Victoria
+Boost for ECEC workforce with Cert III and Diploma courses in VIC

 More Victorian students are on their way to a career in early childhood education and care (ECEC) with the commencement of Certificate III in Early Childhood Education and Care and Diploma of Early Childhood Education and Care courses in Colac last week.